HonghuiBao2000/HUM/README.md

 # HUM
+This is the pytorch implementation of our paper:

-Heterogeneous User Modeling for LLM-based Recommendation (RecSys'25)
+> Heterogeneous User Modeling for LLM-based Recommendation (RecSys'25)

+To be released soon！